nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

 * We send bits on a channel with capacity 0.7 bits/message
 * For any coding rate $R < 0.7$ there exists an error correction code that allows fixing of all errors
-    * $R < 0.7$ means we send more than 10 bits for every 7 information bits
+    * $R < 0.7$ means we send more than 10 bits for every 7 information bits, on average
 * With less than 10 bits for every 7 information bits  => no code exists that can fix all errors

 * The theorem makes it clear when it is possible to fix all errors, and guarantees that a code exists in this case